StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/close-a-case.md

 <!-- md:permission `manageCase/update` -->

-This topic provides step-by-step instructions for closing a [case](about-cases.md) in TheHive.

-Close the case when the investigation is complete.
+Close a [case](about-cases.md) in TheHive when the investigation is complete.

 !!! info "Pending tasks"
     Closing a case also permanently closes all pending tasks.
 This action can't be undone.